-The two issues that this Report highlights are the lack of jobs overall and the spatial disparity in job availability.
+The two issues that this paper highlights are the lack of jobs overall and the spatial disparity in job availability.
 The first issue requires a more expansionary fiscal outlook, which necessarily means that the budget deficit should rise.

-When last in office, the conservative political parties in Australia adopted a supply-side approach to the labour market, with a combination of carrots and sticks being used to increase what we call full employability.
-It failed to significantly reduce the degree of labour wastage in Australia despite a long period of growth post the 1991 recession.
+Political parties in Australia have adopted a supply-side approach to the labour market, with a combination of carrots and sticks being used to increase what we call full employability.
+These policies have failed to significantly reduce the degree of labour wastage in Australia despite long periods of growth.